Patient's Query

 Welcome back to icliniq.com.

 It was a great help with the past x-ray and prescriptions (attachment removed to protect patient identity).
-Now, I can tell you that probably you are suffering from allergic inflammation of bronchus or you can say complicated bronchial asthma.
-The inhalers, you are taking are good and anti-allergies are fine.
+Now, I can tell you that you are probably suffering from allergic inflammation of the bronchus, or you can say complicated bronchial asthma.
+The inhalers you are taking are good, and the anti-allergies are fine.
 Of course, Acebrophylline will help.
 Now, you can ask your pulmonologist regarding the chances of allergic bronchopulmonary aspergillosis.
-Symptoms of bronchitis, wheeze, hemoptysis, breathlessness are towards allergic bronchopulmonary aspergillosis (ABPA).
-Bronchiectasis, bronchial asthma, bronchitis and chest pain all are features of the same disease.
-Now your chest physician may suggest you some tests like spirometry, aspergillus skin test, eosinophil count, absolute eosinophil count, serum IgE and IgG specific for aspergillus.
-If these come positive, then corticosteroid is the drug of choice.
+Symptoms of bronchitis, wheeze, hemoptysis, and breathlessness are suggestive of allergic bronchopulmonary aspergillosis (ABPA).
+Bronchiectasis, bronchial asthma, bronchitis, and chest pain are all features of the same disease.
+Now your chest physician may suggest you some tests like spirometry, aspergillus skin test, eosinophil count, absolute eosinophil count, serum IgE, and IgG specific for aspergillus.
+If these come back positive, then corticosteroid is the drug of choice.
 Before taking any medications, visit a pulmonologist and discuss all the possibilities.
 You will be better soon.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!